-The Operator Station is a high performance workstation running a Unix operating system.
+The Operator Station is a high performance workstation running Unix operating system.
 It contains the operator interface, displays the collected data, and logs them to disk and tape.

-The following data are logged:
+The following data can be logged:

-- depth and sounding positions
+- · depth

-- raw ranges and beam pointing angles (optional)

-- seabed imaging
+- · seabed imaging

 - vessel position and attitude

 - sound speed data

 - system installation and set-up parameters